Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Resolvent estimates for mildly trapping manifolds

 for all $z \in \mathbb C$ with $\re z \ge z_0$ and $\im z \ne 0$. \end{cor}

-Recall that $R$ is the threshold radius at which the cylindrical end begins; hence $\chi$ is a cutoff away from the trapping in the cylindrical end, and note that in this example there is no other trapping.
-The right hand side of \eqref{e:cor} is the usual nontrapping upper bound, cf. the bound of $Ch^{-1}$ in \eqref{e:pdbigh}.
+Note that this $\chi$ is local, in contrast to the microlocal $\chi_{\mathcal J}$ of Theorem 3.2.
+Recall that $R$ is the radius at which the cylindrical end begins; hence $\chi$ is a cut off away from the trapping on the cylindrical end, and in this example there is no other trapping.
+The right hand side of \eqref{e:cor} is the usual nontrapping upper bound, cf. \eqref{e:pdbig} and the bound of $Ch^{-1}$ in \eqref{e:pdbigh}.
 There have been many results in asymptotically Euclidean, conic, and hyperbolic scattering proving that such nontrapping bounds hold when one cuts off away from trapping on \textit{both} sides of the resolvent: these go back to work of Cardoso and Vodev \cite{cv}, refining an earlier result of Burq \cite{burq}.
 Intriguingly, in \eqref{e:cor} we get a nontrapping bound by applying a spatial cutoff away from trapping on only \textit{one} side of the resolvent; to our knowledge no such result is known in asymptotically Euclidean, conic, and hyperbolic scattering, although a related weaker bound can be found in \cite{bz, chr, dv2} (and note that the weaker bound is shown to be optimal in a special example in \cite{dy}).
-A possible interpretation is the following: unlike in any of the examples studied in \cite{bz, dv2}, in Example \ref{ex:non1} the set $K$ of bicharacteristics trapped as $t \to + \infty$ \textit{and} $t \to -\infty$ is the same as the set $\Gamma_\pm$ of bicharacteristics trapped as $t \to + \infty$ \textit{or} $t \to -\infty$, and one expects losses due to mild trapping to be concentrated on $\Gamma_\pm$.
+A possible interpretation is the following: unlike in any of the examples studied in \cite{bz, dv2}, in Example \ref{ex:non1} the set $K$ of bicharacteristics trapped as $t \to + \infty$ \textit{and} $t \to -\infty$ is the same as the set $\Gamma_\pm$ of bicharacteristics trapped as $t \to + \infty$ \textit{or} $t \to -\infty$, and one expects resolvent estimate losses due to mild trapping to be concentrated on $\Gamma_\pm$.

 On the other hand, in \cite{ddz} it is shown that for a ``well in an island'' semiclassical Schr\"odinger operator (in which case incidentally $K$ does equal $\Gamma_\pm$), losses due to trapping extend beyond $\Gamma_\pm$ and cutting off on one side only is not enough to give nontrapping bounds; as discussed in that paper, this is closely related to the fact that the trapping in this case is stable (so that tunneling can produce losses away from $\Gamma_\pm$), unlike in Example \ref{ex:non1} or in the examples in \cite{dv2}.
 It is then natural to ask: when is cutting off a resolvent away from trapping on one side sufficient to give nontrapping bounds, and when is it necessary to cut off on both sides?